HoverBaum/meilidu-hexo/README.md

 It can have any size really.
 It will always fill half of the screens height when the user first arrives on the page.
 Simply replace `meilidu/source/img/header.jpg` with your own file.

-//TODO add link to default header here.
+The default header is from [unspalsh](https://unsplash.com/search/landscape%20mountain?photo=Ni4NgA64TFQ), a picture by [Alberto Restifo](https://unsplash.com/@albertorestifo).

 ## Good to know